justinsisley/marshall/README.md

 console.log('All config: ' + config.get());
 // Log the current configuration details in a user-friendly format console.log(config.doc());
+// Log the current configuration details using the environment variable name as the key console.log(config.env());

 // Make use of a configuration
 $.get(config.get('api') + '/users')